ingchips/ING918XX_SDK_SOURCE/examples/hid_keyboard/doc/index.md

 This example implements an HID keyboard with passkey paring.

+[`kv_impl.c`](../src/kv_impl.c) demonstrates a customized k-v backend.
+Comparing to the default one,

+1. Flash written operation occurs on the granularity of a k-v pair.
+1. Dual flash blocks are used for secure operation.

 ## Hardware Setup

 On ING918xx Dev-Board, Key 1/2/3 are used to input 1/2/3.